zachbreene/LLRBBST-Project/README.md

 ### LLRBBST.h

 This file is the header file that contains the calls for the node class and the tree class of this implementation, as well as calling the methods made in LLRBBST.cpp.
-The node class calls two overloading constructors, and a destructor, while the tree class calls the methods provided in LLRBBST.cpp.
+The node class calls an overloading constructor and a destructor, while the tree class calls the methods provided in LLRBBST.cpp.
 The nodes are pairs of data, the first being a string and the second being a char.
 Alongside that a variable "count" detects the amount of duplicate words in the given data.

 ### main.cpp